kaustubhhakim/atmodeller/docs/index.rst

 | Department of Earth and Planetary Sciences
 | ETH Zurich, Switzerland

 *Atmodeller* is available at https://github.com/ExPlanetology/atmodeller.
 If you use *Atmodeller* please cite :cite:t:`BTH25`.
-An accompanying ArXiv preprint is available at `2507.00499 <https://arxiv.org/abs/2507.00499>`_.

 Atmodeller was created as part of a SERI-funded ERC Starting grant '2ATMO' granted to P. Sossi (Contract no. MB22.00033), with additional funding provided through a Swiss National Science Foundation (SNSF) Eccellenza Professorship (#203668).